 Patients over 60 years old may have a stronger reaction to this medicine and need smaller doses.

-What if I miss a dose?If you miss a dose, take it as soon as you can.
+If you miss a dose, take it as soon as you can.
 If it is almost time for your next dose, take only that dose.
 Do not take double or extra doses.

 Do not take this medicine with any of the following medications:

 This medicine may also interact with the following medications:

 Tell your doctor or healthcare professional if your symptoms do not start to get better or if they get worse.
 If you have trouble falling asleep at night, take the last dose of the day at least a few hours before bedtime.

 You may get drowsy or dizzy.
 Do not drive, use machinery, or do anything that needs mental alertness until you know how this medicine affects you.
 To reduce the risk of dizzy or fainting spells, do not stand or sit up quickly, especially if you are an older patient.
 Alcohol may increase dizziness and drowsiness.
 Avoid alcoholic drinks.